tatianegercina/FinTech/01-Lesson-Plans/03-Python/2/LessonPlan.md

 By the end of class, students will be able to:

+* Recap previous Python concepts and implementations: variables, conditionals, and for loops.
 * Identify the differences between homogeneous (same data type) and heterogeneous data (different data type).
 * Access and manipulate data within list and dict objects using index-based elements and key-value pairs, respectively.
 * Iterate over lists and dicts.